afni/afni/doc/afni_sphinx/tutorials/fatcat_prep/Prepreprocessing.rst

           There will also be a separate description of processing as if there were no T2w volume, when I get even *more* time.

+In each case sets of montaged images that I think are useful are created automatically along the way (one axial, one sagittal and one coronal set).
+These include overlay/underlay images to show matching structures, edges or ranges of values (multiple slices of a single 3D set), as well as comparisons of a single slice across a 4D data set.

+Additionally, the help file of each function contains more options that are not listed in this "vanilla" processing description.
+It would behoove the reader to check those out.

 Convert DWIs
 ------------

-Go from DICOMs to a NIFTI volume and supplementary text files (a '\*.bvec' file has the unit normal gradients, and a '\*.bval' file has the diffusion weighting b-values).
-The (x, y, z) = (0, 0, 0) coordinate of the data set is placed at the center of mass of the volume (and, when AP-PA sets are loaded, the sets have the same origin); having large distance among data sets create problems for rotating visualizations and for alignment processes.
+For each DWI set, go from DICOMs to having a NIFTI volume plus supplementary text files: a '\*.bvec' file has the unit normal gradients, and a '\*.bval' file has the diffusion weighting b-values.
+The (x, y, z) = (0, 0, 0) coordinate of the data set is placed at the center of mass of the volume (and, when AP-PA sets are loaded, the sets could be given the same origin); having large distance among data sets create problems for rotating visualizations and for alignment processes.

-* **Case A:** A paired set of *N* DWIs with opposite phase encode directions (in "SUBJ_001/dwi_ap/" and "SUBJ_001/dwi_pa/")::
+* A paired set of *N* DWIs with opposite phase encode directions (in "SUBJ_001/dwi_ap/" and "SUBJ_001/dwi_pa/")::

     fat_proc_convert_dcm_dwis              \